Next-order asymptotics for the volume of Schatten balls: Introduction

 The parameter $\beta$ stands for the inverse temperature and may take any positive value, while for the matrix representation we restrict to $\beta\in \{1,2,4\}$.
+In case of $p=2$ the integral $Z_{n,2,\beta}$ is known exactly via the Mehta-Selberg integral.
 We refer to \cite{AGZ10} and \cite{For10} for more information on $\beta$-ensembles.

 In this context the Ullman distribution arises as the corresponding equilibrium measure minimizing the functional

 over $\mu\in \cP(\IR)$, where $\cP(\IR)$ denotes the space of probability measures on $\IR$.
 More precisely, if $X=(X_1,\dots,X_n)$ is distributed according to the density $f_{n,p,\beta}$, then the random empirical measure $ \mu_{n,p} =\frac{1}{n}\sum_{i=1}^{n}\delta_{X_i} $ tends to $\mu_p$ as $n\to\infty$.
 Moreover, large deviation principles due to \cite{BG97} and \cite{HP00} yield